PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

-To further probe the specific strengths and weaknesses of the top-performing models, we categorized the benchmark questions into four primary ability areas in Table~\ref{tab:tab_3}: web browsing (Browsing), code execution (Coding), multimodal understanding (Multi-Modality), and complex reasoning chains (Multi-Steps).
-The performance breakdown, presented in the table, reveals that no single LLM universally dominates across all capabilities.
-Gemini 2.5 Pro demonstrates superior proficiency in browsing and multi-modality task, showcasing its strength in information retrieval and visual data interpretation.
-In contrast, Claude Sonnet 4 emerges as the standout performer in coding tasks, significantly surpassing its competitors in this domain.
-In contrast, Qwen3-235B, regardless of whether it is a slow-thinking LLM or a fast-thinking one, performs very poorly on multimodal understanding tasks because they do not have visual capability, showing the importance of multimodal perception for agents.
-This fine-grained analysis highlights the nuanced and often complementary strengths of state-of-the-art LLMs.
-This insight suggests that a promising direction for building more powerful and versatile agents is to develop heterogeneous systems that can strategically leverage the distinct advantages of different specialized LLMs for appropriate sub-tasks, rather than relying on a single one.
+\paragraph{Fine-Grained Agent Performance.} To further probe the specific strengths and weaknesses of the top-performing models, we analyze the performance across the four primary capabilities of \Benchmark, as shown in Figure~\ref{fig:fig_9}: multi-step reasoning, multimodal understanding, cross-paper integration, and database interfacing.
+The performance breakdown, presented in the figure, reveals that no single LLM universally dominates across all capabilities.
+Gemini 2.5 Pro demonstrates superior proficiency in multi-step reasoning and multimodal understanding, showcasing its strengths in logic-heavy and visually dependent tasks.
+In contrast, Claude Sonnet 4 emerges as the standout performer in database interfacing, surpassing its competitors in these code-centric tasks.
+Meanwhile, both Qwen3 variants (Think and Inst.) exhibit a significant performance drop in multimodal understanding.
+This is because they are pure language models lacking intrinsic visual capabilities, necessitating reliance on external tools for image summarization.
+This limitation underscores the critical importance of native multimodal capabilities for autonomous agents.
+This fine-grained analysis highlights the often complementary strengths of leading LLMs.
+This insight suggests that a promising direction is to strategically leverage the distinct advantages of different specialized LLMs for appropriate sub-tasks, rather than relying on a single one.